 And guess what?
 I’m currently accepting guest posts (known from here on out as “GPs”).
 Right now I mostly need GPs to publish in the near future, but there’s always room in the queue if you have patience.

-But before you get all excited and contact me, there are some things you need to know.
+But there are some things you need to know before contacting me.
 These extensive GP submission guidelines are the only way I can guarantee to get the appropriate number and quality worth publishing.
-I’m pretty picky and there’s a reason why I wrote a guest post for ProBlogger about, yep…creating guest post guidelines.
+I’m pretty picky and there’s a reason why I wrote a guest post for ProBlogger about, yep … creating guest post guidelines.
 By reading all the guidelines and doing a little extra work up front, you’ll increase the chance of getting a response saying, “Let’s do this!”

-By the way, I’m not “big-time” enough to bother with for some people’s standards.
-If you only pitch guest posts to people with X number of RSS subscribers or with Y amount of monthly unique visitors, check out my latest Pulse Check to see if I’m worth your time.
+By the way, I’m not “big-time” enough for some people’s standards.
+If you only pitch guest posts to people with X number of Twitter followers or with Y amount of monthly unique visitors, check out my latest Pulse Check to see if I’m worth your time.

 If you want to jump to different parts of this page use the links below.